 Since 1976 there have been over 20 recorded outbreaks of EVD, mainly in equatorial West Africa.
 Occasional cases have been reported outside Africa - usually healthcare/laboratory acquired or associated infections.
-Generally outbreaks occur sporadically and irregularly, and cannot be predicted.
+Outbreaks generally occur sporadically and irregularly, and cannot be predicted.
 However, these outbreaks have largely been contained and controlled because they occurred either in less populated areas where isolation of infected individuals was possible, or for individual cases imported into countries with developed healthcare systems, full isolation of the patients was possible.
+The 2014-15 EVD outbreak in West Africa centred on Sierra Leone, Guinea and Liberia, and was the largest outbreak yet.
+The global response, however, providing multi-national support and intervention, contained the outbreak within just a relatively small number of bordering countries in the region,.

-Onward human to human transmission only occurs through direct contact with blood or body fluids from an infected individual, either directly or indirectly via, for example, soiled clothing or bedding.
+Onward human to human transmission of Ebola virus only occurs through direct contact with blood or body fluids from an infected individual, either directly or indirectly via, for example, soiled clothing or bedding.
 Although transfusion-transmission is theoretically possible, at this time there have not been any reports of cases in affected countries.
-Asymptomatic viraemia has not been described, it would be expected that an infected and infectious donor would be symptomatic and unlikely to donate.
+Asymptomatic viraemia has not been described; it would be expected that an infected and infectious donor would be symptomatic and thus unlikely to donate.
 Transmission is seen frequently within families, within hospitals, and during some mortuary rituals where contact among individuals becomes more likely.
-The close contact with infected patients and their body fluids puts healthcare workers at a high risk of infection and the appropriate procedures, including personal protective equipment, must be used to ensure their protection.
-Currently there are no proven cases of sexual transmission, although virus has been found to persist in semen for a significant period of time after cessation of viraemia, and a small number of possible cases have been reported.
+Close contact with infected patients and their body fluids puts healthcare workers at a high risk of infection and appropriate procedures, including personal protective equipment, must be used to ensure their protection.
+There are currently no proven cases of sexual transmission, although virus has now been found to persist in semen for over a year after cessation of viraemia, and a small number of possible cases have been reported.
 Transmission through food, drink or air does not occur.